glocklueng/fuelgauge/README.md

 ## Requirements

-* SDCC 3.4 tested, other versions should work.
+* SDCC 3.4 and 3.5.0 tested, other versions should work.
 STM8 support is somehow buggy.
 * ST-Link v1 or v2. v2 is tested, works well in Linux, slightly buggy in OS X.
 * [https://github.com/vdudouyt/stm8flash](STM8Flash)
 * GNU make 3.81 and 4.0 tested, BSD might work